MapsPeople/docs/collections/_ios/v3/live-data/index.md

 ### Domain Type

-The Domain Type describes what kind of conceptual domain the Live Data belongs to.
+The Domain Type describes what kind of conceptual Domain the Live Data belongs to.
 Here are some examples of Domain Types:

 * Availability - The current availability state of a particular bookable room or workspace
 * Occupancy - The current known occupancy of a given capacity for example in a meeting room